WebOrigami/docs/src/content/pattern/display.md

 {{ functions/@epilogue }}
 ```

-The tool dynamically imports the indicated JavaScript file and gets its default export, which is expected to be an explorable graph.
+The tool dynamically imports the indicated JavaScript file and gets its default export, which is expected to be an async graph.
 We then use the `plain` function above to resolve the graph to an in-memory object, then render the JSON for that object to the console.

 ## Display the graph in the console